Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability

 where $\sigma_{\rm cc}$ is the mutual collision cross section and $v_{\rm rel}$ is the velocity of one particle relative to another.
-In computing the mean free path, the velocity cancels out, leaving only the density as a variable:
+In computing the mean free path, \indexit{mean free path} the velocity cancels out, leaving only the density as a variable:

 By way of example, let us look at neutral atoms with a collisional cross section of order, say, $3\times 10^{-16}$\,cm$^2$ (as for hydrogen atoms).
 For these, a density of $3\times 10^{8}$\,cm$^{-2}$ (reached at roughly 500\,km in Earth's atmosphere, depending on solar activity) would correspond to $\lambda_{\rm mfp} \approx 100$\,km.
-This order-of-magnitude estimate shows that this density in the Earth's atmosphere roughly forms the point at which a vertically moving atom could jump over a scale height, or essentially through the bulk of overlying matter, so where the assumption that we can work with the medium as a gas of electrically neutral particles fails; this is about the point where the Earth's atmosphere transitions into an exosphere where neutral atoms move essentially ballistically.
+This order-of-magnitude estimate shows that this density in the Earth's atmosphere roughly forms the point at which a vertically moving atom could jump over a scale height, or essentially through the bulk of overlying matter, so where the assumption that we can work with the medium as a gas of electrically neutral particles fails; this is about the point where the Earth's atmosphere transitions into an \indexit{exosphere}exosphere where neutral atoms move essentially ballistically.